‘Dynasty’ Star Elizabeth Gillies Stuns In Gorgeous Aquatic Snapshot

 For those who do not follow Liz on Dynasty, Season 3 premiered just yesterday.
 Gillies, like many other members of the cast, did her part to ramp up fans on social media over the past few days.

 Gillies recently shared an aquatic snapshot of herself standing in what most would have assumed was an aquarium attraction of some sort.
 The attraction featured a tunnel that went underneath the enclosure, allowing Gillies to be completely surrounded by underwater life.
-The entire snap had a bit of a blue tone to it as Gillies had a horrified expression on her face as she looked up at the water over her head.
+The entire snap had a bit of a blue tone to it, and Gillies had a horrified expression on her face as she looked up at the water over her head.

 Three days ago, Elizabeth shared a black-and-white snapshot of herself rocking the same gown.
 The gown featured a plunging v-neckline that put her gorgeous assets and a generous amount of cleavage on display.
 The young actress stood with her hands placed on her thighs as she seductively gazed at the camera with narrowed eyes.
-In the caption, the noted she would like her body to be “stuffed” in a similar pose when she passed away.
+In the caption, she noted she would like her body to be “stuffed” in a similar pose when she passed away.
 Just like her most recent Instagram post, this snapshot was also to remind fans of the Dynasty premiere and encourage them to tune in to see it.

-While Gillies was a little further back in her most recent snap, the shot did reveal the gorgeous gown also had a very high slit allowing her to flaunt just a hint of leg for the camera.
+While Gillies was a little further back in her most recent snap, the shot did reveal the gorgeous gown had a very high slit, allowing her to flaunt just a hint of leg for the camera.
 Similar to the post from three days ago, the deep neckline left little to the imagination.
 Her hair and the distance between the actress and the camera, however, made it a little more difficult to get a clear look at her busty bosom.

 The gorgeous photo was well-received by her followers.